carmelag/graphql-cursor-pagination/README.md

   }
 ```

-Go back to your terminal and run the `npm install` command that will install the dependencies.
+Go back to your terminal and run the `npm install` command that installs the dependencies.
 You can start the application by running:
 `nodemon start`